nigah-bjit/nigah-bjit/README.md

 - 🔭 I’m currently working on [Automation projects]

-- 🌱 I’m currently learning more of SQA
+- 🌱 I’m currently learning more of **Software Quality Assurance**

-- ❓ Ask me about anything related to SQA and related technologies
+- ❓ Ask me about **Postman, Jmeter, Selenium, anything related to SQA and related technologies**

 <br/>